Goldberg v. Kelly

 Goldberg v.
 Kelly, 397 U.S. 254 (1970), is a case in which the Supreme Court of the United States ruled that the Due Process Clause of the Fourteenth Amendment to the United States Constitution requires an evidentiary hearing before a recipient of certain government welfare benefits can be deprived of such benefits.

 The individual losing benefits is entitled to an oral hearing before an impartial decision-maker as well as the right to confront and cross-examine witnesses and the right to a written statement setting out the evidence relied upon and the legal basis for the decision.
 There is no right to a formal trial.
 The case was decided 5–3.
 (There was a vacancy on the Court because of the resignation of Abe Fortas.)
+Goldberg v.
+Kelly, Shapiro v.
+Thompson, and King v.
+Smith were a part of the set of successful Supreme Court cases that dealt with Welfare, specifically referred to as a part of 'The Welfare Cases'.